Trump and Xi Discuss Trade and Strait of Hormuz Amid Regional Tensions

 Key Facts

-- All 14 crew members of the sunken vessel were rescued by the Omani coast guard.
+- All 14 crew members from the sunken vessel were rescued by the Omani coast guard.

 What Happened